cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 m.map(fn, arry, chunk_size)
 ```

-#### Pair

-The taskvine pair function computes all the pairs of 2 sequences, and then uses
+The TaskVine **pair** function computes all the pairs of 2 sequences, and then uses
 them as inputs of a given function.
 The pairs are generated locally using itertools,
 and then based on the given chunk_size, are sent out to a worker as an iterable of pairs.
 The given function must accept an iterable, as the pair will be sent to the function as